 The certification process is designed to increase levels of professionalism in Information Assurance and uses the established IISP Skills Framework to define the competencies, knowledge and skills required for specialist IA roles.
-Developed through public and private sector collaboration by world-renowned academics and security experts, the Framework has been adopted by GCHQ as the basis for its CESG Certified Professional specification.
+Developed through public and private sector collaboration by world-renowned academics and security experts, the Framework was adopted by GCHQ as the basis for its CESG Certified Professional specification.

 This builds on the IISP’s existing competency-based membership programmes, so not only will an individual be certified, but their areas of specialism will be recognised, offering the individual and their customers greater confidence that an individual has the right skills and experience for a role.

-For the IA Architect role at Senior/Lead level, candidates will need to have passed the CREST Registered Technical Security Architecture (CR TSA) examination from CREST.
-After successfully passing the CREST examination candidates will be called for interview by the IISP.
+For the IA Architect role at Senior/Lead level, candidates will need to have passed the CREST Registered Technical Security Architecture (CRTSA) examination from CREST.
+After successfully passing the CREST examination, candidates will be called for interview by the IISP.

 Applicants can gain certification in one or more of the following roles:

 - IA Auditor